 Different dogs value different things.
 One likes attention or belly scratches, second one likes food or treats, third one may like toys or just a particular toy like his favourite ball and so on.
 For example Miki doesn’t value toys at all but he loves food and treats, so I only reward him with food.
 If I would try to reward him with toys, he wouldn’t obey for long because why bother?

-You wouldn’t stay in a job for a long if you had a boss that was an enthusiastic stamp collector and he’d pay your whole salary in postage stamps?
+You wouldn’t stay in a job for a long if your boss was an enthusiastic stamp collector and he’d pay your whole salary in postage stamps - would you?

 Another key thing is the right timing.
 Dogs link the rewards to the behaviour only if they are rewarded within one second of the behaviour.
 Any later, they think they are been rewarded for the thing they are doing at that moment.